Scrydon

 Custom Integration Review Before Activation

-After a custom integration is uploaded, administrators can review its contents before enabling it for the organization.
+After a custom integration is installed, administrators can review its contents before enabling it for the organization.
 The vendor detail dialog provides a structured review experience across multiple tabs.

 Capabilities Tab